RichJ233/EI2-Open-Source/README.md

 - Citations are detailed in each sub-folder.

-- Last updated on Mar/1/2024 by Ruiqi Jiang.# EI2-Open-Source
+- The last update was on Mar/1/2024 by Ruiqi Jiang.

 # EI2-Open-Source